qbentil/chatbox/README.md

 # chatbox
-ChatBox is a WhatsApp Clone that built with React Native &amp; Expo
+ChatBox is a WhatsApp Business Clone that built with React Native &amp; Expo

 ## Tech Stack used:
 **FRONTEND**